karol-brejna-i/voltdb-stored-procedures/docs/deploying-stored-procedures.md

 Now the procedure will be accessible by the name `MyProcedure` in your SQL queries.

-> Please note, that you if have more stored procedures in a jar file, you need to register every single on of them (that you are planning to use).
+> Please note, that you if have more stored procedures in a jar file, you need to register every single one of them (that you are planning to use).

 ## Execute the Stored Procedure
 Once the procedure is loaded into VoltDB, you can execute it via `sqlcmd`, the VoltDB client, or any application that interfaces with VoltDB.